Buike369/Buike369/README.md

  🌱 I’m currently learning

+ 💬 Ask me about Java, React, Postgresql, javascript, Django, Nodejs, Figma, Nextjs, Typescript.

  👯 I’m looking to collaborate on ...

  🤔 I’m looking for help with ...

- 💬 Ask me about Java, React, Postgresql, javascript, Django, Nodejs, Figma, Nextjs, Typescript

  📫 How to reach me: chukwubuikekingsley369@gmail.com